$100M Campaign to Accelerate

 Mental health challenges represent one of the most pervasive health issues affecting Canadians today.

-Living with type 1 diabetes (T1D) is a careful balancing act 24/7.
+Living with type 1 diabetes (T1D) is a 24/7 balancing act.
 Even with diligent diabetes management, swings in blood sugar can be frequent and the threat of complications is a daily reality.
 As a result, diabetes affects a person’s emotional, social, and behavioural wellbeing, known as psychosocial health, throughout their lifetime, and has been shown to increase the likelihood of anxiety, depression, and eating disorders.
 Living with a chronic disease, combined with social stigma, can put a tremendous strain on people’s lives.

 Compounding this burden, people with T1D have minimal access to resources to help with their unique mental health concerns.
 The primary focus of diabetes care teams is to manage physical symptoms and most mental health providers have limited knowledge of the specific mental health impacts of T1D.